sharabash/vagrant-aws/README.md

 * `block_device_mapping` - Amazon EC2 Block Device Mapping Property
 * `elb` - The ELB name to attach to the instance.
 * `unregister_elb_from_az` - Removes the ELB from the AZ on removal of the last instance if true (default).
 In non default VPC this has to be false.
 * `terminate_on_shutdown` - Indicates whether an instance stops or terminates when you initiate shutdown from the instance.
+* `post_terminate_callback` - Optional callback to do post-terminate cleanup work if needed.
+See the [example](#post-terminate-callback) below.
 * `endpoint` - The endpoint URL for connecting to AWS (or an AWS-like service).
 Only required for non AWS clouds, such as [eucalyptus](https://github.com/eucalyptus/eucalyptus/wiki).
 * `spot_instance` - Boolean value; indicates whether the config is for a spot instance, or on-demand.
 For more information about spot instances, see the [AWS Documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html)
 * `spot_max_price` - Decimal value; state the maximum bid for your spot instance.
 If nil, it will compute average price in `region` for selected `instance_type`.
 * `spot_price_product_description` - The product description for the spot price history used to compute average price.
 Defaults to 'Linux/UNIX'.